k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/13_tdm_implementation_supporting_different_product_versions.md

          return decision;
          ```

-  - Note that it is recommended to create the project's functions in a separate [Logic File](/articles/04_fabric_studio/09_logic_files_and_categories.md) and to avoid adding them to the TDM Logic file, since the TDM Logic File already contains the TDM product functions.
+  - Note that it is recommended to create the project's functions in a separate [Logic File](/articles/04_fabric_studio/09_logic_files_and_categories.md) and to avoid adding them to the TDM Logic file because the TDM Logic File already contains the TDM product functions.

 ## Update Broadway Load Flows